bytedeco/javacpp-presets/README.md

   libraryDependencies += "org.bytedeco.javacpp-presets" % moduleName % moduleVersion + "-0.9"
 ```

 where the `moduleName` and `moduleVersion` variables correspond to the desired module.
-Additionally, we need to either set the `platform.dependency` system property to something like `android-arm`, or set the `platform.dependencies` one to `true` to get all the binaries for Linux, Mac OS X, and Windows.
+Additionally, we need to either set the `platform.dependency` system property (via the `-D` command line option) to something like `android-arm`, or set the `platform.dependencies` one to `true` to get all the binaries for Linux, Mac OS X, and Windows.

 Required Software